COVID-19 VACCINE APPOINTMENTS

 There are several other sites statewide that are offering vaccines at this time.
 You can view a list of those at this website: https://govstatus.egov.com/kentucky-vaccine-map.

-At this time, we are not currently taking names for any other phases.
 We encourage you to please follow our Facebook Page and continue to check here for any updates regarding our distribution of COVID-19 vaccines.
 If you do not have access to our Facebook or Website, you may call our office at 606-864-5187.
 Please be mindful that we are taking an excessive amount of calls and our phone lines may be busy.

 INFORMATION FOR POSITIVE CASES AND CLOSE CONTACTS